 - Relocating any frequently used items (pantry items, cookware, clothing, etc.) to places where you won’t have to reach up high or bend over to access them.

 - Installing grab bars, non-skid mats, and other aids to bathrooms, kitchens, and anywhere else you need a little extra stability.

 Comprehensive Foot and Ankle Care

-As we noted earlier, there is a good chance we will be able to treat your foot or ankle condition using nonsurgical methods.
-If we do recommend surgery, you can take comfort in the fact we’ve been able to help many patients find relief from pain and improved foot function through surgical intervention – and we can do the same for you!
+Again, we get that nobody enjoys dealing with the aftermath of a foot surgery.
+But if we do recommend surgery, you can take comfort in the fact we’ve been able to help many patients find relief from pain and improve foot function through surgical intervention – and we can do the same for you!

 For more information about foot and ankle surgeries, or to request an appointment with Sunshein Podiatry Associates, simply give us a call at (937) 435-7477 or fill out our online form and contact us online right now.